doug-moen/openscad2/functional_geometry/Programming.md

   but it could be farther.
 There is room for flexibility because of isosurfaces, discussed below.

-A distance function must be monotonically increasing (for points outside of objects) or monotonically decreasing (for points inside of objects) as the point gets increasingly farther away from the nearest object boundary.
+A distance function must be [strictly increasing](http://mathworld.wolfram.com/StrictlyIncreasingFunction.html) (for points outside of objects) or strictly decreasing (for points inside of objects) as the point gets increasingly farther away from the nearest object boundary.